liur1wit/DS_Final/README.md

 ![data screenshot](https://github.com/liur1wit/DS_Final/blob/main/weapon.PNG)

-We can find from the circular chart that the use of handgun in murder cases reached 49.7%.
+We can find from the pie chart that the use of handgun in murder cases reached 49.7%.
 The criminals' choice to use handgun shows that it has good concealment and a high fatality rate.

 ![data screenshot](https://github.com/liur1wit/DS_Final/blob/main/relationship.PNG)

-Regarding the analysis of the relationship between the victim and the offender in the data set, another author's surprising discovery is that even though there are approximately 270,000 data in the data set that are unknown.
+Regarding the analysis of the relationship between the victim and the perpetrators in the dataset, another author's surprising discovery is that even though there are approximately 270,000 data in the data set that are unknown.
 But in the known relationships, acquaintances commit crimes the most, even more frequently than strangers commit crimes in our conventional knowledge.

 ![data screenshot](https://github.com/liur1wit/DS_Final/blob/main/ethnicity.PNG)